When To Stay Home

 We encourage you to seek medical advice if you have any doubts about sending your student to school.
 If you student begins to show any of the signs of illnesses above, it will be necessary for your to pick up your student.
 Please keep all emergency information up to date.
 Please contact your school nurse if you have other questions or concerns.

-If your child has any of the following symptoms, please keep your child at home or make appropriate child care arrangements.
+If your student has any of the following symptoms, please keep your child at home or make appropriate child care arrangements.

 CHICKENPOX (Varicella)

 Chickenpox blisters appear in crops and are infectious until ALL blisters are dried and crusted over (usually 5-6 days after start of rash).
-Only then can children return to school.
+Only then can students return to school.

 EARS